alexanderquispe/DIPLOMADO_2022/README.md

 Your mother don't approve of the way that you've been livin' She says he puts you through it, you shouldn't let him do it And if there is a voice in your head, don't listen to it

+3. Dorkas
+Your way
+I'm tryna understand these days
+I need to know if you're feelin' it or I'm wastin' my time Your way or mine
+You spent every second with him, you're takin' what you're givin' Your mother don't approve of the way that you've been livin' She says he puts you through it, you shouldn't let him do it And if there is a voice in your head, don't listen to it